 Director: Hu Bo

-Hu Bo, director of the Center for Maritime Strategy Studies and Research Professor at the Institute of Ocean Research, Peking University, and director of SCSPI.
+Hu Bo, research professor & director of the Center for Maritime Strategy Studies, Peking University, and director of SCSPI.
 He received his PhD in Politics from the School of International Studies at Peking University and has extensive experience in policy analysis and consulting.
 His areas of specialization include maritime strategy, international security, and Chinese diplomacy.
 He has written three books and more than 40 journal articles and book chapters on topics related to China’s maritime strategy and policy.
 His most recent books published are as follows: China’s Maritime Power in 2049 (China Development Press, 2015), China’s Sea Power in the Post Mahan Era (Ocean Press, 2018), and Chinese Maritime Power in the 21st Century (Routledge, 2019).

 Vice Director: Yan Yan